 Each IAR and his/her client will individually determine the frequency of reviews for the account(s) governed by an investment advisory agreement between the client and EFA.
-However, advisory representatives will offer their clients a review on at least an annual basis.
 Factors triggering such a review will include, but are not limited to: changing circumstances in the client's financial and personal life; the performance of the portfolio in both absolute terms, and relative to the client's goals, objectives and risk tolerance; and at the request of the client.
 In most cases, the review will be conducted by the advisory representative who performed the initial investment advisory services.

 EFA utilizes software tools and/or review either exception reports or statements for accounts on which EFA is adviser, to detect and make recommendations to correct variations from client mandates that are beyond variance tolerances established by the Firm.
-For discretionary accounts, the Firm and/or the IARs are authorized to rebalance the accounts to address variances that are beyond the Firm's tolerances and the IARs are authorized to do the same if they are concerned that a variance will result because an account's risk score has changed.
 In addition to review by advisory representatives, client accounts are reviewed by EFA Senior Business Risk Analysts and/or other home office staff members.

-Quarterly performance reports are generated and made available to clients with accounts in the ESI Directions program.
-Also, at least quarterly, NFS provides brokerage statements for ESI Directions program accounts.
+Quarterly performance reports are generated and made available to clients with accounts in the ESI Compass program.
+Also, at least quarterly, NFS provides brokerage statements for ESI Compass program accounts.